daerduoCarey/partnet_dataset/README.md

 ## Errata

 We have tried our best to design the annotation interface, instruct the annotators on providing high-quality annotations and get cross validations among different workers.
 We also conducted two-round of data verifications to date to elliminate obvious data annotation errors.
-However, provided that annotating such large-scale and detailed parts with more similar part semantics definitions is still challenging, there could be still annotation errors in PartNet.
-We believe that the error rate should be below 1% through a rough examination.
+However, provided that annotating such large-scale fine-grained part segmentation is challenging, there could still be some annotation errors in PartNet.
+We believe that the error rate should be below 1% counted in parts through a rough examination.

 Dear PartNet users, we need your help on improving the quality of PartNet while you use it.
-Please fill in [this errata](https://docs.google.com/spreadsheets/d/1Q_6r9EblZdP9Grhhm2ob4u0FQ8xurAThlgK-qAcjYP0/edit?usp=sharing) for PartNet v0 release.
+If you find any problematic annotation, please let us know by filling in [this errata](https://docs.google.com/spreadsheets/d/1Q_6r9EblZdP9Grhhm2ob4u0FQ8xurAThlgK-qAcjYP0/edit?usp=sharing) for PartNet v0 release.
 We will fix the errors in the next PartNet release.
 Thank you!

 ## TODOs